 Patient Care Bio

-Dr. Francis is Professor of Medicine and Director of the Program in Hemostasis and Thrombosis.
-Research is his biggest activity.
-Laboratory research concerns how blood clots and how this causes diseases such as pulmonary embolism, thrombophlebitis, heart attack and stroke.
-Clinical research projects relate to why some people are predisposed to getting blood clots and also to development of new blood thinner drugs.
-Dr. Francis sees patients with disorders of the blood with a particular interest in blood clotting problems.
-He is involved in teaching medical students, residents, and lectures nationally and internationally on blood clotting problems.
+I have always been fascinated by blood disorders and have special interest in hemostasis and thrombosis.
+As Professor of Medicine and Director of the Program in Hemostasis and Thrombosis, I am actively involved in research initiatives including how blood clots and how this causes diseases such as pulmonary embolism, thrombophlebitis, heart attack and stroke.
+My clinical research projects relate to why some people are predisposed to getting blood clots and also to development of new blood thinner drugs.